 Find out about all Emerging America workshops, including workshops that may be offered in future.

 What is required for online courses?

 Most of our online courses feature required webinars with scholars and instructional experts.
+Closed captioning is available.
 Recordings of most webinars are available afterward.
 Participants may complete readings and other assignments for the course at the time of day of their choosing, though work is due at multiple dates each week.
 It is essential to check email regularly during an online course.
 We typically use a Canvas course platform, as well as Google Docs and online resources, including this website!
 We often hold course discussions in the TPS Teachers Network.